Genealogy Research via Travel

 - A magnifying glass (I can’t read the really small print that well anymore)

 - My to-do list, with the copies of the family trees

 - A couple of folders to keep things sorted

 - You can take a tape recorder in case you get a chance to interview a relative

 - Plenty of single dollar bills for copies

 Utilize your time well in the libraries: concentrate on using indexes; manuscript collections; unpublished records; rare books and photographs.
 Be sure to check out the City Directories at the library as they have a wealth of information.

-Courthouse documents are always a priority as you may not always get copies even through the mail of some records.
+Court house documents are always a priority as you may not always get copies even through they mail some records.
 They have land records, birth, death, marriage, divorce, and many other goodies that you will relish.